ibm-cloud-docs/dns/dns-api.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Getting started with the DNS API￼
+# Getting started with the DNS API
 {:#getting-started-with-the-dns-api}

 Users can interact with the {{site.data.keyword.BluSoftlayer_notm}} authoritative DNS servers through the `SoftLayer_Dns_Domain` service.